Information for Authors

 Appeal of Editorial Decisions

-IEEE Communications Society is committed to providing fair and impartial treatment of each article submitted to its magazines.
-Unless there is a clear content-related problem with the article, it will receive at least three reviews that are used by the responsible editor for making a recommendation to the Editor-in-Chief.
+IEEE Communications Society is committed to providing fair and impartial treatment of each paper submitted to its magazines.
+Unless there is a clear content-related problem with the paper, it will receive at least three reviews that are used by the responsible editor for making a recommendation to the Editor-in-Chief.
 The EiC then makes the final decision based on the combination of the editor recommendation and reviews.
 In the event that the author(s) find a compelling reason to disagree with the decision, the IEEE Policies and Procedures specify the rights of authors to appeal an editorial decision.
 This policy is specified in Section 8.2.3 of the IEEE Publications Services and Products Operations Board Manual (PSPB).